nvdaes/clipContentsDesigner/addon/doc/hu/readme.md

 ## Changes for 40.0.0

 * Fixed gestures to copy and cut with Persian keyboard, thanks to Mohammadhosein Ghezelsofla.

 ## Changes for 14.0

-* Compatible with NVDA 2021.1.

-## Changes for 13.0

 * Fixed an issue in visual layout of the settings panel, thanks to Cyrille Bougot.
 * Improved documentation.
-* Added a Clip Contents Designer category to assign input gestures to all commands available for this add-on.
+  commands available for this add-on.
-* Fixed bugs when using emulate copy in browsers if focus mode is active.
+* Fixed bugs when using emulate copy in browsers if focus mode is active. the settings panel has being modified accordingly, to select the two
-* You can assign different gestures to show the clipboard textual contents as raw text or formatted in HTML.
-The Format to show the clipboard text in the settings panel has being modified accordingly, to select the two

-  options available for HTML format.

-## Changes for 12.0

 * Fixed bugs when using emulate copy in applications like LibreOffice Writer.

-## A 11.0 változásai

-* Most már hozzáfűzhető az áttekintőkurzorral kijelölt szöveg is az NVDA+F9 és NVDA+F10 billentyűparancsok használatával.
-A korábban használt NVDA+Windows+F9 parancs már nem használható.
 * Az NVDA 2019.3 vagy újabb kiadására van szükség.

 ## A 10.0 változásai

 * Hiba elhárítva: ha a vágólap tartalmát megjelenítő párbeszédablak címe nem